mnit-rtmc/iris/docs/database.md

 # Database

-IRIS uses the [PostgreSQL] database for storage of configuration and event data.
+IRIS uses a [PostgreSQL] database for storage of configuration and event data.
+On [initialization], the `tms` database is created from an SQL script.

 ## Notifications

-Database notifications are sent by trigger functions when records are changed.
+Database [notifications] are sent by trigger functions when records are changed.
 The [honeybee] server listens for them as part of the [REST API].

 The *primary channel* matches the name of a table.
 After `INSERT` or `DELETE`, and when an `UPDATE` changes any *primary* attribute, a notification is sent